runeanielsen/notes/kubernetes/kubernetes.md

 The downside is that you need to configure an Ingress Controller for your cluster.

-Example of an Ingress Controller
+Example of an Ingress resource

 ```yaml
 apiVersion: extensions/v1beta1